intel/inference-model-manager/helm-deployment/README.md

 subchart:
   variable: Something
 ```
 in parent chart.

-WARNING: Values for dex have to be passed to helm config.
-They are passed using separate yaml file, but if you prefer you can put your values using method given above.
+**WARNING**: Values for dex have to be passed to helm config.
+They are passed using separate yaml
+file, but if you prefer you can put your values using method given above.
-WARNING: There are test keys and certificates included in this helm deployment (/inferno-platform/helm-deployment/certs), please replace them with secure certificates in case of production deployment.
+**WARNING**: There are test keys and certificates included in this helm deployment
+(/inferno-platform/helm-deployment/certs), please replace them with secure certificates in case of production deployment.

 In order to overwrite minio credentials edit values.yaml file.
-Please do not provide minio credentials as argument in `helm install .` command
+Please do not provide minio credentials as argument in `helm install .` command.

+##
-# Certificate Revocation List
+### Certificate Revocation List

 Commands to create empty CRL: